 Cars and kids can be a dangerous combination.
 Pediatric Trauma Nurse Coordinator, Leslie Rideout, PhD, FNP, reminds us that there is so much we can do to ensure the safety of children in and around motor vehicles.
 “We all have many competing demands that cause distraction during the course of our day,” Rideout says.
 “It is important to know the safety laws and regulations in order to keep children safe.”

 One area where children are at great risk is in the lack of proper car restraints.
-In a recent study, the Kiwanis Pediatric Trauma Institute (KPTI) at Floating Hospital for Children looked at pediatric patients admitted to the hospital following a car crash over a 13 year period.
+In a recent study, the Kiwanis Pediatric Trauma Institute (KPTI) at Tufts Children's Hospital looked at pediatric patients admitted to the hospital following a car crash over a 13 year period.
 Not surprisingly, of the 129 children assessed, they found only half of the children were properly restrained in the automobile.
 Fortunately, there are some simple steps parents can use to help kids stay safe.

 Ensure proper car seat installation

-Project Specialist at Floating Hospital, Aashka Shah, stresses the importance of properly installing car seats.
+Project Specialist at Tufts Children's Hospital, Aashka Shah, stresses the importance of properly installing car seats.
 “Correctly used child safety seats reduce the risk of death by 71%,” explains Shah.
 Even when a parent feels comfortable with installation, a checkup should be done for every new seat.

 Parents can get in touch with their local police or fire department to make sure the car seat (rear-facing, convertible, or booster) is installed correctly.
 There is no charge and it only takes a few minutes.